Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Uncertainty Directions

 Our study focuses on the study of the residual streams \textit{before} the answer.
 We hypothesize that end-of-instruction tokens, which always succeed the instruction, may aggregate information about the whole question~\citep{marks2023geometry}.\footnote{This concept was termed by~\citet{tigges2023linear} as the `summarization motif'.} We select the token \texttt{model} and use examples such as:

 For each entity type and layer with available SAE we extract the representations of the \texttt{model} residual stream, for both correct and mistaken answers, and gather the SAE latent activations.
 We are interested in seeing whether there are SAE latents that convey information about how unsure or uncertain the model is to answer to a question, but still fails to refuse, giving rise to hallucinations.
+We divide the dataset of prompts into train/validation/test sets (50\%, 10\%, 40\%).

 To capture subtle variations in model uncertainty, which may be represented even when attributes are correctly recalled, we focus on quantifying differences in activation levels between correct and incorrect responses.
-For each latent, we compute the t-statistic using two activation samples: $a_{l,j}(\vx_l^{\text{correct}})$ for correct responses and $a_{l,j}(\vx_l^{\text{error}})$ for incorrect ones.
+For each latent, we compute the t-statistic in the training set using two activation samples: $a_{l,j}(\vx_l^{\text{correct}})$ for correct responses and $a_{l,j}(\vx_l^{\text{error}})$ for incorrect ones.
 The t-statistic measures how different the two sample means are from each other, taking into account the variability within the samples:

 We use a pre-trained SAE for the 13th layer (out of 18) of Gemma 2B IT\footnote{\url{https://huggingface.co/jbloom/Gemma-2b-IT-Residual-Stream-SAEs}.
 We note that Gemma Scope doesn't provide SAEs for Gemma 2 2B IT.}, and the available Gemma Scope SAEs for Gemma 2 9B IT, at layers 10, 21, and 32 (out of 42).
 Our approach for detecting top latents, similar to the entity recognition method described in~\Cref{sec:saes_entity_recognition} focuses on the top latents with the highest minimum t-statistic score across entities, representing the most general latents.
 We split the dataset into train and test sets, and use the training set to select the top latents.
 The left panel of Figure~\ref{fig:logits_3130_gemma_2b_it_logits} reveals a distinct separation between the latent activations at the \texttt{model} token when comparing correct versus incorrect responses in the test set.
 Using this latent as a classifier, it achieves 73.2 AUROC score, and by calibrating the decision threshold on a validation set, it gets an F1 score of 72.
 See~\Cref{sec:split_gemma-2b-it_latent_3130_activation_distribution_by_entity} with separated errors by entity type.
 Table~\ref{tab:3130} illustrates the activations of the highest-scoring latent in Gemma 2B IT's SAE on a large text corpus~\citep{penedo2024finewebdatasetsdecantingweb}\footnote{\url{https://huggingface.co/datasets/HuggingFaceFW/fineweb}.}, showing it triggers on text related to uncertainty or undisclosed information.
 Figure~\ref{fig:logits_3130_gemma_2b_it_logits}~(right) illustrates the top tokens with higher logit increase by this latent, further confirming its association with concepts of unknownness.\footnote{We omit the players category since Gemma 2B IT refuses to almost all of those queries.} Similar latent separations between correct and incorrect answers can also be observed in Gemma 2 9B IT~(\Cref{sec:top_t_statistic_gemma_2_9b_it}).